Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 ## Mounting

-The SZP sensor board can be mounted anywhere within reach of the supplied FFC cable (100mm)
+The SZP sensor board can be mounted anywhere within reach of the supplied FFC cable (100mm).

+Ideally, it should be 4-5mm above the bed when it scans.
+This generally means it needs to be 2-3mm above the nozzle tip, if it is mounted on a tool.

 Here is an example with it mounted on a Mini Stealth Burner tool on a Voron:
 ![tridex_mount4.jpg](/duet_boards/duet_3_can_expansion/duet_3_szp/tridex_mount4.jpg =400x)